-Arithmetic operations, or the four rules: adding and subtractina
+Arithmetic operations, or 'the four rules': adding and subtracting

-In Number, Pattern and Calculating 1, we are concerned principally with introducing two arithmetic operations: adding and subtracting.
-The foundations of multiplying and dividing are also being laid in counting on (and back) activities, but the operations themselves are not introduced explicitly.
-In relation to adding and subtracting, children learn: structures (the forms in which adding and subtracting occur); methods (how to do the calculations) and properties (characteristics and relationships to each other).
+Number, Pattern and Calculating 1 was principally concerned with introducing two arithmetic operations: adding and subtracting.
+The foundations of multiplying and dividing were also being laid in counting on (and back) activities, but the operations themselves were not introduced explicitly.

+In Number, Pattern and Calculating 2, in relation to adding and subtracting, children learn more about: structures (the forms in which adding and subtracting situations occur); methods (how to do the calculations); and properties (characteristics and relationships of adding and subtracting to each other).